csharpshooter/EVA/A13/A13-B/README.md

 ## 1000 epochs Graphs
 ![1000epochs](https://github.com/csharpshooter/EVA/blob/master/A13/A13-B/images/1000%20epochs%20tboard%20graphs.png)

-2. Collected 563 files for dataset from different websites like unsplash, shutterstock, depositphotos for all types of drones and trained on them
+3. Collected 563 files for dataset from different websites like unsplash, shutterstock, depositphotos for all types of drones and trained on them.

 ## Train
 ![TrainImgfromdataset](https://github.com/csharpshooter/EVA/blob/master/A13/A13-B/images/trainsample.png)